ibm-cloud-architecture/ibm-cloud-stencils/README.md

 ## Overview

-IBM Cloud Diagrams are organized by boxes (rectangular borders) -
+IBM Cloud Diagrams are organized by boxes (rectangular borders) with DeployedOn and DeployedTo relationships -

 ### DeployedOn Boxes